 Shae has advised U.S. House and Senate offices, committees of the U.S. Congress, and policy and industry trade groups on alternative and international investment and lending matters.
-He was a contributing author to the textbook The EB-5 Book, published by ILW, and he is a frequent lecturer on a variety of topics before bar associations and professional organizations.
-His work has been cited in numerous publications, including The New York Times, The Wall Street Journal, The Dallas Morning News, The Hill, The Washington Times, The Real Deal, EB-5 Investors' Magazine, Bisnow Commercial Real Estate News, The Daily Business Review, The Franklin Center for Government and Public Integrity, Fee Simple of the Virginia State Bar, the Harris County Bar Association, and The Center for Immigration Studies.
+Shae was named to the list of “Top 15 Corporate Attorneys” in EB-5 Investors Magazine.
+In addition, he was a contributing author to the textbook The EB-5 Book, published by ILW and is a frequent lecturer on a variety of topics before bar associations and professional organizations.
+He has been engaged as an expert witness in litigation matters involving EB-5 Immigrant Investment financings.
+Further, his work has been cited in numerous publications, including The Wall Street Journal, The New York Times, The Dallas Morning News, The Guardian, The Hill, Texas Lawyer, The Washington Times, The Real Deal, EB-5 Investors' Magazine, Bisnow Commercial Real Estate News, The Daily Business Review, Association of Certified Financial Crime Specialists, The Franklin Center for Government and Public Integrity, Fee Simple of the Virginia State Bar, the Harris County Bar Association, Roll Call, and The Center for Immigration Studies.